-The plant paradox diet is a nutritional program developed by Dr Steven Gundry.
+Dr. Steven Gundry created the plant paradox diet as a nutritional program.
 The best way to understand it is to look at the foods that are allowed and those that are forbidden.

 Toned, sculpted arms are one of the most coveted parts of any woman’s body.
-The problem is, they’re also some of the hardest to achieve.
+The problem is that they’re also some of the hardest to achieve.
 Most women seem to spend hours in the gym, but it doesn’t seem to help.